LeagueOfPoro/PoroLobby/README.md

 ## How to use

-### Easy way (deprecated)
+### Easy way

 Video guide (deprecated):

 [![Video guide](https://img.youtube.com/vi/EHd3vRVECLg/0.jpg)](https://www.youtube.com/watch?v=EHd3vRVECLg)

 1. Download `PoroLobby.zip` file from Releases section.
-Or just click this link.
 2. Extract the archive and go to the extracted `PoroLobby` folder
 2. Start League of Legends and log in
+4. (Optional) Edit the configuration file `config.json`
-3. Run the `porolobby.exe` - the lobby will be created and filled with easy bots
+3. Run the `porolobby.exe` - the lobby will be created and filled with medium bots or the ones from config
 4. Start the game and ENJOY!

+### Configuration

+The configuration is stored in `config.json`.
+You can specify different config file using command line interface.
+For example: `porolobby.exe -c alternativeConfig.json`

 ## Installation (advanced)